launchdarkly/ld-relay/docs/endpoints.md

 }
 ```

+The status properties are defined as follows:

-The `status` property for each environment will be `"connected"` if the Relay Proxy was able to establish a LaunchDarkly connection and get feature flag data for that environment, or `"disconnected"` if not.
-Currently this does not take into account any service outages that happened after the connection was initially made.
+- The `status` for each environment is `"connected"` if the Relay Proxy was able to establish a LaunchDarkly connection and get feature flag data for that environment, or `"disconnected"` if not.
+This does not take into account any service outages that happened after the connection was initially made; it simply indicates whether the Relay Proxy was ever successful in getting the flag data.
+- The `connectionStatus` properties provide more detailed information about the current connectivity to LaunchDarkly.
+For `state`, `"VALID"` means that the connection is currently working; `"INITIALIZING"` means that it is still starting up; `"INTERRUPTED"` means that it is currently having a problem; `"OFF"` means that it has permanently failed (which only happens if the SDK key is invalid).
+The `stateSince` property, which is a Unix time measured in milliseconds, indicates how long ago the state changed (so for instance if it is `INTERRUPTED`, this is the time when the connection went from working to not working).
+The `lastError` indicates the nature of the most recent failure, with a `kind` that is one of the constants defined by the Go SDK's [DataSourceErrorKind](https://pkg.go.dev/gopkg.in/launchdarkly/go-server-sdk.v5/interfaces?tab=doc#DataSourceErrorKind).
+- The `dataStoreStatus` properties are only relevant if you are using [persistent storage](./persistent-storage.md).
+The `state` is `"VALID"` if the last database operation succeeded, or `"INTERRUPTED"` if it failed (in which case `stateSince`, a Unix millisecond time, indicates the time that it started failing).
+In an `INTERRUPTED` state, the Relay Proxy will continue attempting to contact the database and as soon as it succeeds, the state will change back to `VALID`.
+If you are not using persistent storage, this is always `VALID`.

-The top-level `status` property will be `"healthy"` if all of the environments are `"connected"`, or `"degraded"` if any of the environments is `"disconnected"`.
+- The top-level `status` property for the entire Relay Proy is `"healthy"` if all of the environments are `"connected"`, or `"degraded"` if any of the environments is `"disconnected"`.

 The `version` property is the version of the Relay Proxy; `clientVersion` is the version of the Go SDK that the Relay Proxy is using.

+The JSON property names within `"environments"` (`"environment1"` and `"environment2"` in this example) are normally the environment names as defined in the Relay Proxy configuration.
+When using Relay Proxy Enterprise in auto-configuration mode, these will instead be the same as the `envId`, since the environment names may not always stay the same.

 ### Special flag evaluation endpoints